Eigensets and invariant sets of switching dynamical systems

-\begin{defi} A compact set~$M \subset \re^d$ different from the one-point set~$\{0\}$ (the origin) is called an eigenset of the system~(\ref{eq.lss}) if there exists a constant~$\alpha \in \re$ such that~$M_t = e^{\, \alpha t}M$ for every~$t \in [0, +\infty)$.
-In this case~$\alpha$ is called an eigenvalue. \end{defi} Our aims are to prove the existence of eigensets, analyse the uniqueness problem, establish their structure and topological properties for arbitrary system~(\ref{eq.lss}), finding the eigenvalues~$\alpha$.
-Also we attack the problem: which compact subsets of~$\re^d$ are eigensets for suitable systems of the form~(\ref{eq.lss})?
+\begin{defi} A compact set~$M \subset \re^d$ different from the one-point set~$\{\bO\}$ (the origin) is called an eigenset for the system~(\ref{eq.lss}) if there exists a constant~$\alpha \in \re$ such that~$M_t = e^{\, \alpha t}M$ for every~$t \in [0, +\infty)$.
+In this case~$\alpha$ is called an eigenvalue. \end{defi} Our aims are to prove the existence of eigensets, establish their structure and topological properties for arbitrary system~(\ref{eq.lss}), find the eigenvalues~$\alpha$.
+Then we attack the {\em realizability problem}: which compact sets~$M$ are eigensets of suitable systems~(\ref{eq.lss})?
+The results are especially interesting if~$M$ is a convex body or polyhedron.
+Even for flat polygons the answer is nontrivial and, in a sense, surprising (Section~8).

+An eigenset is never unique: if~$M$ is an eigenset, then so are all~$\lambda M, \, \lambda \ne 0$.
+It may not be unique up to multiplication by a constant.
 The closure of the union of a bounded (contained in some ball) family of eigensets is also an eigenset.
-This is, however, not true for the convex hull.
-Also the family of eigensets is homogeneous: the homothety centered at the origin maps eigensets to eigensets.
-In what follows by the number of eigensets we always mean the number up to homothety.
-Most likely, this exhaust all simple properties.
-Eigensets can have a nontrivial structure.
+Note that a convex hull of eigensets may not be an eigenset.
+In general, the eigensets can have a nontrivial structure.
 They are not necessarily convex and not necessarily connected.
 They can have a fractional Hausdorff dimension.
 Already for second-order systems, different cases are possible.
-On the one hand, for a wide class of systems in~$\re^2$, namely, for systems without dominating regime, the eigenset is always unique and convex (Theorem~\ref{th.70}).
-On the other hand, there exists a system in~$\re^2$ that has no convex eigensets but has infinitely many non-convex ones (Example~\ref{th.20}).
+For a wide class of systems in~$\re^2$, namely, for systems without dominant regime, the eigenset is always unique and convex (Theorem~\ref{th.80}).
+On the other hand, there exists a system in~$\re^2$ that has no convex eigensets but has infinitely many non-convex ones (Example~\ref{ex.20}).

+A weaker version of eigensets are {\em invariant sets}, which are defined in the next section.